 - Word processor (like MS Word or Word Perfect)

 - Web browser (like Internet Explorer, Firefox, or Safari)

-These courses use a course management system called Moodle, which can be accessed through EMU’s webpage.
+The course management system Moodle can be accessed through EMU’s webpage.
 Moodle is a user-friendly program that allows students to access course material, ask questions and have discussion on a discussion board, and email the professor or other students.
 Some courses may also incorporate the WebEx web conferencing platform for real time, virtual sessions.

 Each course is broken down into 14 weekly units, which must be completed during the designated week.
 This encourages each student to participate by providing insights and information while interacting with the group.